DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <img src="assets/images-for-README/get-in-touch-form.webp">

 All the fields must be filled in, in order to meet the form submission requirements.
-After clicking on submit, the user will be redirected to a feedback page, which comprises a "Return to homepage button".
+After clicking on submit, the user will be redirected to a feedback page, which comprises a short thank-you-for-reaching-out text as well as a "Return to homepage" button.
 </li>

 <img src="assets/images-for-README/feedback-page-get-in-touch.webp">